danielaparker/jsoncons/doc/Examples.md

 When deserializing a polymorphic type, jsoncons needs to know how to convert a json value to the proper derived class.
-In the Employee example above, the type selection strategy is based on the presence of properties in the derived classes.
-If derived classes cannot be distinguished in this way, you can introduce extra properties.
+In the Employee example above, the type selection strategy is based on the presence of members in the derived classes.
+If derived classes cannot be distinguished in this way, you can introduce extra members.
 The convenience macros `JSONCONS_N_MEMBER_TRAITS_DECL`, `JSONCONS_ALL_MEMBER_TRAITS_DECL`, `JSONCONS_TPL_N_MEMBER_TRAITS_DECL`, `JSONCONS_TPL_ALL_MEMBER_TRAITS_DECL`, `JSONCONS_N_MEMBER_TRAITS_NAMED_DECL`, `JSONCONS_ALL_MEMBER_TRAITS_NAMED_DECL`,